codalab/codalab-worksheets/docs/Server-Setup.md

 These must pass before you submit a PR.

+### Manually test using GCS
+For now, GCS does not have end-to-end testing.
+If you need to test upload/download with GCS, you can follow these steps:
+1. Create a test bucket on GCS, and make sure you have the credential to the test bucket.
+2. Set the environment variable:

+    export CODALAB_GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentail.json

+3. Start the codalab server, and manually create a bundle store using GCS.

+    ./codalab_service start -bds default
+    cl work http:://localhost::   # make sure it works using local instance cl store add --name {your_bundle_store_name} --url gs://{test_bucket_name}
+    cl store ls  # make sure you have succcessfully add the

+4. Set the environment variable `CODALAB_DEFAULT_BUNDLE_STORE_NAME`.
+This environment variable will set the default bundle store used in test cases.
+The bundle store name should match the name in step3.

+    export CODALAB_DEFAULT_BUNDLE_STORE_NAME={your_bundle_store_name}

+5. Restart the server and run the test cases.
+This script will run all the test cases in `test_cli.py`.

+    ./codalab_service start -bds default
+    python test_runner.py default

+About the test result: the `default_bundle_store` test is expected to fail because it wants to create a new disk bundle storage that has the same name as our manually created one.

 ## Pre-commit

 Before you commit, you should run the following script that makes automated